It’s a privilege for us to dwell in the shelter of the Most High. A gift, he has given us.

 How Do We Dwell in the Shelter of The Most High?

 Dwelling, physically is where you live and spend your time.
 I ‘dwell’ with my husband and sons, and sometimes my parents ‘dwell’ with us.
-We share space, and time, and interests, struggles, etc. We share our faith in God, and we try to take care of each other.
+We share space, time, interests, struggles, etc. We share our faith in God, and we try to take care of each other.
 It’s imperfect, but it’s beautiful.

 So, how do we transform our thoughts on this?
 How do we dwell in the shelter of The Most High?